5l1v3r1/HellsGate-EVA/README.md

-# The source code is for not public
+# The source code is not public
 # Are you intrested tho ?

 <a href="https://twitter.com/ORCA6665"><img src="https://img.icons8.com/color/48/000000/twitter.png" width="5.5%"/>